Parsing Giant Streams Without Consuming Tons of Memory: How?

 ]

-The WHILE may know it's never going back after a match it makes, for each line.
+The SOME may know it's never going back after a match it makes, for each line.
 And it may effectively communicate that through its input consumption (with the promise it will be responsible for giving back any input it decides it does not like).

 This points out that | in a BLOCK! rule is basically a SEEK operation.
 It's a "seek the position before the last alternate grouping" rule.
 If the block rule is at a position and wants to know if it can throw out data it's streamed before the current point, it only needs to look forward and see if there are any | in the block ahead of it, and if so... it can't throw out the data.